 What keeps employees happy, engaged, and loyal?
 Salary, paid time off, health insurance, and retirement benefits are vital parts of the equation, but many employers also give their employees perks — otherwise known as fringe benefits.

-Many employers and employees think of fringe benefits as freebies that don’t impact the employee’s taxable income.
+You might think of fringe benefits as freebies that don’t impact your taxable income.
 But that’s not always the case.

-Employers don’t have to include some fringe benefits in the employee’s wages, but others they do.
-Leaving them out of the employee’s wages — and therefore avoiding federal income tax and payroll taxes — can be a costly error to make.
+Employers don’t have to count certain fringe benefits as employee wages, but others they do.
+Not including these benefits in employee income — and therefore avoiding federal income tax and employment taxes — can be a costly error for both parties.

 What Are Fringe Benefits?

-Fringe benefits are any type of pay or perks an employee receives in addition to their salary.
+Fringe benefits are any type of pay or perks you receive in addition to your salary.
 Examples of fringe benefits include:

 - Adoption assistance programs